 Following example shows Department wise Employee count Pivot Table created over the Employee and Department tables using Auto-Join feature.

-In the above example, Auto-Join feature detects the lookup relationship created between Department and Employee tables (Refer to the example model discussed under the topic Relating Tables with Lookup Columns using the common Department ID (Lookup) column present in both the tables).
+In the above example, Auto-Join feature detects the lookup relationship created between Department and Employee tables.
 Based on this relationship it lists the columns from both the table under Column List panel in the Report Designer as shown in the above screen-shot.

 In this Pivot table, we have used the Department Name column from the Department table (dropped in the Rows shelf) and Employee ID from Employee table (dropped in the Data shelf with "Count" function applied).
 On generating the Pivot Table, the Auto-join feature will automatically join the data from both the Department and Employee table using the Lookup column Department ID and provide the report.

 By default, Zoho Analytics will join tables using Left Join type.
 Possible Join types are